FilWisher/cooperatives/content/stories.md

 -->
 ### Don't be an island!

 A group of cultural co-ops gathered in London on May 20, 2016 to meet, discuss, play, think, plot, make plans and new friends.
 The day was a unique opportunity to begin a debate about what it means to be a co-operative in the cultural sector and the challenges that this entails.
-Get in touch if you want to get involved!
+Get in touch if you want to get involved or find out about future events!

 > https://vimeo.com/173614670